quasarstream/PHP-FFmpeg-video-streaming/README.md

 You must specify a path to save a random key to your local machine and also a URL(or a path) to access the key on your website(the key you will save must be accessible from your website).
 You must pass both these parameters to the `encryption` method:

 ##### Single Key
-The following code generates a key for all TS files.
+The following code generates a key for all segment files.

 ``` php
 //A path you want to save a random key to your server